+Station cars are often shared, although not always.
+They facilitate transit access either on the home- or destination-end of a trip.
 Carsharing can be thought of as organized short-term car rental-often located near transit stations-accessible in convenient locations throughout neighborhoods, office parks, and college campuses.
 Carsharing organizations (CSOs) are most often found in dense metropolitan areas, distributed throughout a dense network of neighborhood lots.
-Barth and Shaheen, in a paper in this Record, observe that the concepts of carsharing and station cars are "merging" increasingly so that they include both elements: transit linkages and distributed lots.
+Increasingly, the concepts of carsharing and station cars are "merging" so that they include both elements: transit linkages and distributed lots (10).

 Carsharing and station cars are most effective and attractive when seen as transportation modes that fill the gap between transit and private cars and can link to other transportation modes and services.
 For long distances, one might use a household vehicle, air transport, rail or bus, or a rental car; and for short distances, one might walk, bicycle, or use a taxi.
 But for intermediate travel, even routine activities, one might drive a shared-use vehicle.
-Shared cars provide other customer attractions: they can also serve as mobility insurance in emergencies, and as a means of satisfying occasional vehicle needs and desires such as carrying goods, pleasure driving in a sports car, or taking the family on a trip (3, 10).
-The focus here is primarily on European (carsharing history and lessons learned) and U.S. activities.
+Shared cars provide other customer attractions: They can also serve as mobility insurance in emergencies, and as a means of satisfying occasional vehicle needs and desires such as carrying goods, pleasure driving in a sports car, or taking the family on a trip (3, 11).
+This paper focuses primarily on European (carsharing history and lessons learned) and U.S. activities due to the paper's focus.
 Nevertheless, carsharing and station cars have gained increasing popularity in Canada and Asia, particularly the use of advanced technologies and electric vehicles in Japan.